Mid-Atlantic (United States)

-The Mid-Atlantic region was settled during the colonial era between the early 17th century and the conclusion of the American Revolutionary War in 1783, by European Americans of primarily Dutch, German, Swedish, English, and other Western European ethnicities.
-Religious pluralism existed in the original Thirteen Colonies and was particularly prevalent in Pennsylvania and the geographic region that ultimately broke from Pennsylvania to form Delaware.
-Maryland was the only colony of the original 13 with a substantial Catholic population.
+The Mid-Atlantic region was settled during the colonial era between the early 17th century and the conclusion of the American Revolutionary War in 1783 by European Americans of primarily Dutch, German, Swedish, English, and other Western European ethnicities.
+Religious pluralism and freedoms existed in the original Thirteen Colonies and were particularly prevalent in Province of Pennsylvania and the geographic region that ultimately broke from Pennsylvania to form the Delaware Colony.
+Among the 13 colonies, the Province of Maryland was the only colony with a substantial Catholic population.

-Following the American Revolution, the Mid-Atlantic region hosted each of the historic capitals of the United States.
-The nation's capital was constructed in Washington, D.C. and relocated there from Philadelphia following its completion in 1800.
-In the early part of the 19th century, New York and Pennsylvania overtook Virginia as the most populous states and the New England states as the country's most important trading and industrial centers.
-Large numbers of German, Irish, Italian, Jewish, Polish, and other immigrants transformed the region, especially coastal cities such as New York City, Newark, Philadelphia, and Baltimore, but also interior cities such as Pittsburgh, Rochester, Albany, and Buffalo.
-New York, with its skyscrapers, subways, and the Headquarters of the United Nations, emerged in the 20th century as an icon of modernity and American economic and cultural power.
-By the 21st century, the coastal areas of the Mid-Atlantic were thoroughly urbanized.
+Following the American Revolutionary War, the Mid-Atlantic region hosted each of the historic capitals of the United States.
+The nation's capital was constructed in Washington, D.C. in the late 18th century, and relocated there from Philadelphia in 1800.

+In the early part of the 19th century, New York and Pennsylvania overtook Virginia as the nation's two most populous states, and the Mid-Atlantic region overtook New England as the most important trading and industrial center in the nation.
+During this period, large numbers of German, Irish, Italian, Jewish, Polish, and other immigrants arrived in the region's coastal cities, including Baltimore, Newark, New York City, Philadelphia, and interior cities such as Pittsburgh, and Rochester, Albany, and Buffalo, the latter of which is also included in the Great Lakes region, with their skyscrapers and subways, which emerged as icons of modernity and American economic and cultural power in the 20th century.

+In the late 19th century, the region played a vital and historic role in the development of American culture, commerce, trade, and industry sectors.

-The Northeast Corridor and Interstate 95 link an almost contiguous sprawl of suburbs and large and small cities, forming the Mid-Atlantic portion of the Northeast megalopolis, one of the world's most important concentrations of finance, media, communications, education, medicine, and technology.
-The Mid-Atlantic is a relatively affluent region of the nation, having 43 of the 100 highest-income counties in the nation, based on median household income, and 33 of the top 100, based on per capita income.
-Most of the Mid-Atlantic states rank among the 15 highest-income states in the nation, by median household income and per capita income.
-The region is home to some of the most prestigious universities in the nation and the world, including Columbia University, Cornell University, Johns Hopkins University, Princeton University, Georgetown University, and the University of Pennsylvania, each of which rank among the top 20 universities in the U.S. and the top 25 universities in the world.
+The Northeast Corridor and Interstate 95 in the region link an almost contiguous urban region, which includes large and small cities and their respective suburbs and forms the Northeast megalopolis, one of the world's most important concentrations of finance, media, communications, education, medicine, and technology.

+The region is home to eight of the top 25 ranked universities in the nation: Cornell University in Ithaca, New York; Columbia University in New York City; Princeton University in Princeton, New Jersey; the University of Pennsylvania in Philadelphia; Carnegie Mellon University in Pittsburgh; Johns Hopkins University in Baltimore, Georgetown University in Washington, D.C.; and the University of Virginia in Charlottesville, Virginia according to U.S. News & World Report Best Colleges Ranking.